brendanmcc02/masters-thesis/meeting-notes/donnchadh-omahony.md

 * nfq level

 # practical use with real guidance counsellors
-* he mentioned that a lot of their work now is counselling as opposed to course counselling
+* he mentioned that a lot of their work now is counse*lling as opposed to course counselling
-* this product could help off-load work and give a head-start
+* **this product could help off-load work and give a head-start**
 * they created a dashboard so real guidance counsellors can use it and see the student's results before they walk into a session

 # aptitude tests